 Camponotus – Carpenter Ants

-The Tetramorium family consists of about 400 species.
+The Tetramorium family consists of about 400 ant species.
 Only one of them present in the Nordics: Tetramorium caespitum.
 They are a species-rich genera and found throughout all the large landmasses.
 They are only absent from Canada and the southern parts of South America (and some groups of islands).
-They are very confrotnational and guard their territories with precision.
+This ant species is very confrontational and guard their territories with precision.
 They have broad shoulders and powerful jaws, and tend to feed their larvae with seeds.
 In capticity, Tetramorium is known to hide their food in piles of sand or dirt, as if to preserve and protect them.